camunda/camunda-docs-manual/content/reference/bpmn20/gateways/sequence-flow.md

 # Conditional Sequence Flow

 A sequence flow can have a condition defined on it.
-When a BPMN 2.0 activity is left, the default behavior is to evaluate the conditions on the outgoing sequence flow.
+When a BPMN 2.0 activity is left, the default behavior is to evaluate the conditions on the outgoing sequence flows.
 When a condition evaluates to 'true', that outgoing sequence flow is selected.
-When multiple sequence flow are selected that way, multiple executions will be generated and the process will be continued in a parallel way.
+When multiple sequence flows are selected that way, multiple executions will be generated and the process is continued in a parallel way.
 Note: This is different for gateways.
-Gateways will handle sequence flow with conditions in specific ways, depending on the gateway type.
+Gateways will handle sequence flows with conditions in specific ways, depending on the gateway type.

 <div data-bpmn-diagram="../bpmn/sequence-flow-conditional"></div>